tryggvigy/Binoculars/README.md

 Assembling your Binoculars
 ---------------------------

-If you are not familiar with gulp then chek out [their website](http://gulpjs.com/).
+If you are not familiar with gulp then [check them out](http://gulpjs.com/).

 	npm install
-	bower install
-	gulp --dev
+	gulp
-	npm start

 To execute all unit tests, do:

-	npm test
+	gulp test

 Things to come
 ---------------

 * Hopefully reading audio data from users
+* More ways to catch more data
 * Documentation
-* Rigorous unit testing
+* More rigorous unit testing

 Note